Kurdish militia in Syria accuses Turkey of 'provocative' attacks

 In Syria, the YPG is an important force for the U.S.-led alliance against Islamic State because it has been the only notable partner so far on the ground working with the coalition.

-But the group has links to the PKK, which is considered a terrorist organization by Turkey, the European Union and the United States, creating an uneasy compromise between Washington and Ankara.
+But the group has links to the PKK, which is considered a terrorist organisation by Turkey, the European Union and the United States, creating an uneasy compromise between Washington and Ankara.

 Ankara is concerned that advances by the YPG could stoke separatist sentiment among its own Kurds and embolden the PKK.